 The point of commencement for laying a storm sewer pipe shall be the lowest point in the proposed sewer line.
 All pipes shall be laid, without break, upgrade from structure to structure.
 All storm sewer pipe outlets shall have poured in place toewalls with anchor bolts or pipe end sections.
-Bedding and backfill materials around storm sewer pipes, sub-drains, and the associated structures shall be per Town Standards.
+Bedding and backfill materials around storm sewer pipes, sub-drains, and the associated structures shall be per Figures 4-2 and 4-3.
+The specific location requirements for the use of these materials are dependent on pipe location in relation to pavement structures and on pipe material as detailed in Figure 4-2 and Figure 4-3.
 The specifications for the construction of storm sewers and sub-drains, including backfill requirements, shall not be less stringent than those set forth in the latest edition of the INDOT "Standard Specifications".
+Additionally, ductile iron pipe shall be laid in accordance with American Water Works Association (AWWA) C-600 and clay pipe shall be laid in accordance with either American Society of Testing Materials (ASTM) C-12 or the appropriate American Association of State Highway and Transportation Officials (AASHTO) specifications.